jasonacox/ProtosAI/llm/llama.cpp/README.md

 CMAKE_ARGS="-DLLAMA_CUBLAS=on" FORCE_CMAKE=1 pip install llama-cpp-python
 ```

 This will also build llama.cpp but includes the python bindings.
-Next, if you downloaded and converted the Llama-2 LLM model above, you can test it using this python script:
+Next, if you downloaded the Llama-2 LLM model above, you can test it using this python script:

 ```python
 from llama_cpp import Llama